All According to Plan

 - Light also thinks a phrase very close to this one during the final showdown, after Near explains his plan to prove that Light is Kira.
 Of course, things don't go according to plan for him...

 - In Neon Genesis Evangelion, Gendo Ikari (along with his right-hand man, Fuyutsuki) and the members of SEELE were fond of saying things were going "all according to the scenario."
 Should be noted that they were ultimately pulling for different scenarios, but no matter what, whatever happened was always according to the scenario or irrelevant to it.
 Their differing scenarios diverge at the end, so it makes sense.
 At the point where something went according to Gendo's scenario that was NOT according to SEELE's scenario, SEELE sent in the JSSDF to kill every single last person at NERV HQ.

-- Just like with Gendo and Kira, his forebears, Lelouch of Code Geass is fond of saying "the preliminary conditions have been met", as well as many variations of that phrase.
+- Lelouch of Code Geass is fond of saying "the preliminary conditions have been met", as well as many variations of that phrase.
 Unfortunately for him, that line is roughly his version of "What could possibly go wrong" in that the Spanner hits the Works about 2 nanoseconds later. ie, Things are going just as planne-Oh no, IT'S THE LANCELOT! *boom*

 - Bleach has Sousuke Aizen.
 When things go not quite as planned, he still has a backup plan.
 Sometimes he doesn't but being the Magnificent Bastard he is he'll make you think he did and then it goes all according to plan because you gave him time to make it so.

-- Tsubasa: RESERVoir CHRoNiCLE inverts the trope.
-With all the Scry vs. Scry going on the Big Bad admits that "it looks like my plan won't go exactly per my prepared script."
-That are entire chapters with one Chess Master or another detailing what did or did not go wrong after a major event.
+- Tsubasa Reservoir Chronicle inverts the trope.
+With all the Scry vs. Scry going on the Big Bad admits that "It looks like my plan won't go exactly per my prepared script."
+There are entire chapters with one Chess Master or another detailing what did or did not go wrong after a major event.